-Neck sprain or its aliases: neck spasms, neck muscle strain or simply neck muscle pain, is very common.
+Neck sprain or its aliases: neck spasms, neck muscle strain or only neck muscle pain, is very common.

-In fact, neck sprain is the probably the most common source of neck pain.
-The good news is, that it is also one of the quickest neck problems to heal and rehabilitate.
+A neck sprain is probably the most common source of neck pain.
+The good news is that it is also one of the quickest neck problems to heal and rehabilitate.

 What Causes Neck Sprain?

-Most causes of neck sprain are muscle, ligament or joint related.
-Commonly, these neck injuries are caused by neck muscular strains, ligament sprains and/or neck joint dysfunction, particularly when pain arises suddenly during or following physical loading of your neck.
-Muscle fatigue (poor posture sitting or sleeping eg wry neck), excessive loads (lifting heavy items), or high-speed injuries (eg whiplash, concussions) are the most common causes.
+Most causes of neck sprain are muscle, ligament or joint-related.
+Common neck injury causes include muscular neck strains, ligament sprains or neck joint dysfunction, mainly when pain arises suddenly during or following physical loading of your neck.
+Muscle fatigue (poor posture sitting or sleeping, e.g. wry neck), excessive loads (lifting heavy items), or high-speed injuries (e.g. whiplash, concussions) are the most common causes.

 The causes of neck pain are numerous but roughly fall into the following categories.